 From an early promising athlete and one of the youngest winners at the Palaro.
 Eloiza Luzon went onto UST.
-From there, she was stuck at 12.10 and 24.95 from 2014.
+From there, she was stuck at 12.10 and 24.95 in 2014.
 However, under American Coach Rohsaan Griffin, she took her times down to 11.99 (wind-aided) and 24.69 within a few months.

-Luzon is lined up in the 4x100m squad for the SEA Games, joining 3 Fil-Heritage athletes Kayla and Kyla Richardson and Zion Corrales-Nelson.
+Luzon is lined up in the 4x100m squad for the SEA Games, joining 3 Fil-Heritage athletes Kayla and Kyla Richardson, and Zion Corrales-Nelson.
 A relatively inexperienced athlete at the international competition who is building her confidence and fixing her form.
 She makes her debut at the 2017 SEA Games.